Washing Instructions

 Add ice cubes until the water is tepid (lukewarm).
 Add an extra cup or two of tepid water as necessary.

+Add the wool to the bowl and squeeze gently.
 Let sit for 2-3 hours.
 If lanolizing brand-new wool, let soak overnight.
-Squeeze the wool gently before leaving it to soak.
 Afterwards, do not wring the wool.
 Roll between towels and lay flat to dry.